UM-PEPL/HallThruster.jl/docs/src/run.md

 `u`: A `vector` of simulation state matrices saved at each of the times in `t` `savevals`: A `Vector` of `NamedTuple`s containing saved derived plasma properties at each of the times in `t` `retcode`: A `Symbol` describing how the simulation finished.
 This should be `:Success` if the simulation succeeded, but may be `:NaNDetected` if the simulation failed.
-`destats`: An object containing information from the differential equations solver.
 `params`: A NamedTuple containing simulation parameters, such as the `Config` the simulation was run with, the computational grid, and more.

 ### Extracting performance metrics